zamicol/zamicol.com/pages/words.md

 astroturfing
 overdramatic
 Passworded
-Panderings     - "Smart people ignored the politicians panderings" Uncompetitive
+Panderings     - "Smart people ignored the politicians many panderings" Uncompetitive
-Timestamper    - "The server cronos is the timestamper." quaternary, Quaternions, quaternions  - "The quaternions representation showed that the Kolmogorov complexity is lower than what was inferred by the non-quaternary represenatiation."
+Timestamper    - "The server 'cronos' is the timestamper." quaternary, Quaternions, quaternions  - "The quaternions representation showed that the Kolmogorov complexity is lower than what was inferred by the non-quaternary representation."
-Paywalled  - The paywalled New York Times article helps stop the spread of misinformation.
+Paywalled  - The New York Times article is paywalled because paywalling the New York Times helps stop the spread of misinformation.
 0123456789XE (while 0123456789 and 0123456789ABCDEF are "correct")
 Patentability - The lawyer was in the engineering meeting to judge the patentability of the new widget.
 Successionally - one after another.
 "Can I use these cups successionally?"